-Road trips call for great musical playlists, memorable in car photo-ops and conversations and of course, plenty of snacks to keep everyone happy!
-As a family of 6, when we pile everyone inside the minivan for a road trip, we want to avoid bickering, whining and grumbling bellies.
+Road trips call for great musical playlists, memorable in car photo-ops and conversations.
+And of course, plenty of snacks to keep everyone happy!
+When we pile everyone inside the minivan for a road trip, we want to avoid bickering, whining and grumbling bellies.
 Having well-balanced, healthy snacks (that are still fun!) are important.
-Find out how my family chose healthy road trip snacks for everyone, aged toddler to adult on our recent drive to Palm Springs.
+Find out how my family chose healthy road trip snacks for everyone, aged toddler to adult on a recent drive.
 I’ve included my healthy road trip food list that includes suggestions on substitutes for favorite road trip snacks.

 Family Road Trip Must-Haves